-All expenses, including management fees, are recognised in the Statement of profit or loss and other comprehensive income on an accruals basis.
+All expenses, including management fees, performance fees, administration fees and custodian fees, are recognised in the Statement of profit or loss and other comprehensive income on an accruals basis.

-(m) Increase/decrease in net assets attributable to unitholders
+(m) Increase/(decrease) in net assets attributable to unitholders

 Income not distributed is included in net assets attributable to unitholders.
-Movements in net assets attributable to unitholders are recognised in the Statement of changes in equity.
+The Fund's units are classified as liabilities, and movements in net assets attributable to unitholders are recognised in the Statement of profit or loss and other comprehensive income as finance costs.